StarlineOutwood/5e_Character_Sheet/README.md

 INSTALLATION
 1. Clone this reprositio to your computer.
-2. Create .env -file and write into it:
+2. In the folder Create .env -file and write into it:

 DATABASE_URL=<local adress>
 SECRET_KEY=<secret key (hex16)>

-3. Activate virtual environment and install requirements with these commands:
+3. Install requirements with these commands:

 $ python3 -m venv venv